To deploy Alfresco Content Services using docker-compose, download and install Docker, then follow the steps below.

 You can use a number of commands to check that the system started correctly.
 See Checking system start up for more.

-In this project, you can use the docker-compose.yml file following the documentation for standard installations, or customize the file to apply settings as appropriate to your specific deployment environment.
+In this project, you can use the docker-compose.yml file following the documentation for standard installations.